pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1524 Python and Dependency Injection

+Today I ask me what is the reason that dependency injection in python is not a common use technique.
+I am working in writing python code, the problem is that to mock some database dependency, the best option is to mock the database dependency using the dependency injection technique.
+With Python the most common option used is mock/patch directly the function.

 ### Day 1523 Linux and OpenShift

 Today I continue learning more about Linux and OpenShift.
 Working in my Red Hat certification, I learned how to deploy an application using the OpenShift web console, creating a project and deploy an application from an image stored in a container registry.